ivy-llc/ivy/docs/overview/faq.rst

 Support for Functions
 ---------------------

-**Q:** Is it possible to compile tensor code into a reusable and differentiable function?
+**Q:** Is it possible to trace tensor code into a reusable and differentiable function?
 If you can't, then it will be difficult to apply any fancy kernel fusion algorithms, and you can expect to lose a lot of performance.
 What about higher-order operations, like :code:`jax.vmap` and :code:`jax.pmap`?

 **A:** Most functions in Ivy are *primary* functions, which are generally implemented as light wrapping around a near-identical backend-specific function, which itself will likely map to an efficient kernel.